vukics/cppqed/doc/buildsystem.markdown

 [cmake package registry][cmake-registry].
 * `-DEXAMPLES=Off`: con't compile some examples in the C++QEDcore repository.

+See also the (possibly more complete) list of %CMake options in the CMake namespace ("Project options"), which is generated from the project build system documentation.

 ### How Cmake finds the C++QED components ### {#cmake_find_components}

 The C++QED framework is organized in several sub-projects (core,elements,scripts,cpypyqed).
 For every component,